-4The toxicity assessment will include a review of all toxicities including ICANS (immune-effector cell associated neurotoxicity syndrome), myelotoxicity and appropriate lab evaluations experienced during the entire assessment period and the highest grade for each toxicity during the assessment period will be recorded on the Toxicity or Myelotoxicity form in EDC using CTCAE version 5.
+4The toxicity assessment will include a review of all toxicities including ICANS (immune-effector cell associated neurotoxicity syndrome), myelotoxicity and appropriate lab evaluations experienced during the entire assessment period and the highest grade for each

-5 Toxicity Assessment will include Neurotoxicity Assessments (ICE and ICAN) and Myelotoxicity Assessments (see Appendix I)

-6CBC needs to be collected and results reported in CRF at the same time as optional research samples are collected.
+5 Toxicity Assessment will include Neurotoxicity Assessments (ICE and ICAN) and Myelotoxicity Assessments (see Appendix H) 6CBC needs to be collected and results reported in CRF at the same time as optional research samples are collected.
 7 Only needed for patients that progress while in study follow up and optional research samples are being collected.